 Fusarium crown and root rot, caused by the fungus Fusarium oxysporum f. sp. radicis-lycopersici (FORL) was first detected in Florida in 1974.
 The disease has been reported in all major tomato growing areas of the state, but is particularly serious in the acidic, sandy soils of Florida's southern production regions.
-Fusarium crown and root rot has also occurred in Canada, Mexico, Israel, Japan, many countries in Europe, and other states in this country including California, New Jersey, New York, New Hampshire, Ohio, Pennsylvania, and Texas.
-It is a serious problem for seedling and greenhouse fruit production, and can cause significant yield decreases in field-grown, staked tomatoes in Florida.
+Fusarium crown and root rot has also occurred in Canada, Mexico, Israel, Japan, many countries in Europe, and other states in the USA including California, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, and Texas.
+It is a serious problem for seedling and greenhouse fruit production and can cause significant yield decreases in field-grown, staked tomatoes in Florida.

 The fungus invades susceptible plants through wounds and natural openings created by newly emerging roots.
-Early symptoms caused by FORL in tomato seedlings include stunting, yellowing, and premature loss of cotyledons and lower leaves.
-A pronounced brown lesion that girdles the hypocotyl (root/shoot junction), root rot, wilting, and death are advanced symptoms (Figure 1).
+Early symptoms caused by FORL in tomato seedlings include yellowing, stunting, and premature loss of cotyledons and lower leaves.
+A pronounced brown lesion that girdles the hypocotyl (root/shoot junction), root rot, wilting, and death are advanced symptoms of this disease (Figure 1).

 Ecology and Epidemiology

 In further contrast to Fusarium wilt, crown and root rot is favored by cool temperatures (10°C to 20°C/50°F to 68°F).
 Low soil pH, ammoniacal nitrogen, and water-logged soil also exacerbate the disease.
 The causal fungus produces three types of spores: macroconidia, microconidia and chlamydospores.
-Two of these spores figure prominently in the survival and spread of FORL.
+The latter two types of spores play a prominent role in the survival and spread of FORL.
 Microconidia form in great abundance in necrotic tissue, are spread by air currents, and readily reinfest soil sterilized by heat or broad spectrum biocides such as fumigants.
 Chlamydospores have thicker walls and enable the fungus to survive in the soil and wooden stakes for more than one cropping season.

-Lateral spread of the pathogen from plant to plant is primarily by root contact as seen as the clustering of symptomatic plants within beds.
+Lateral spread of the fungus from plant to plant is primarily by root contact as evidenced by the clustering of symptomatic plants within beds.
 Movement of the fungus in the soil in the absence of roots is minimal (< 2.5 cm/1 in.).
 Long-range dissemination of FORL can occur through infected transplants and perhaps via chlamydospores in soil particles on contaminated shoes, plant stakes, machinery, transplant trays, and other equipment.

-Recent analysis of a population of FORL isolates by vegetative compatibility grouping (VCG) and molecular techniques showed that VCG 0094 is predominant in Florida.
+Analysis of a population of FORL isolates by vegetative compatibility grouping (VCG) and molecular techniques showed that VCG 0094 is predominant in Florida.
 Two other VCGs, 0091 and 0098, are present at low frequencies.
 Within the VCG 0094 population, isolates from the east coast are distinct from west coast.
-The VCG and genetic analysis results indicate that FORL was probably introduced in Palm Beach Co., FL and moved to other parts of the state and probably also to Europe.
+The results of VCG and genetic analysis indicate that FORL was probably introduced in Palm Beach Co., FL and moved to other parts of the state and probably also to Europe.

 Resistance has been successfully bred into a number of greenhouse and field tomatoes.
 The fungus may also infect and cause small lesions in the roots of pepper and eggplant, but apparently does not infect potato.
-Surprisingly, a number of nonsolanaceous plants, including spinach, beets, many legumes, and certain cucurbits may be infected by FORL.
-The fungus has also been isolated either naturally or experimentally from the roots of a number of weeds, including Brazilian Pepper (Schinus terebinthifolius), Carpet Weed (Mollugo verticillata), Chickweed (Stellaria media), Corn Spurry (Spergula arvense), Cudweed (Gnaphatium sp.), Curly Dock (Rumex crispus), Narrow Leaved Plantain (Plantago lanceolata), Redroot Pigweed (Amaranthus retroflexus), Scoparia sp., Shepards purse (Capsella bursa-pastoris), and Wild Buckwheat (Polygonum convulvulus).
-Monocots, such as corn, apparently are not susceptible.
+Surprisingly, many non-solanaceous plants, including spinach, beets, legumes, and certain cucurbits may be infected by FORL.
+The fungus has also been isolated either naturally or experimentally from the roots of a number of weeds, including Brazilian pepper (Schinus terebinthifolius), carpet weed (Mollugo verticillata), chickweed (Stellaria media), corn spurry (Spergula arvense), cudweed (Gnaphatium sp.), curly dock (Rumex crispus), narrow leaved plantain (Plantago lanceolata), redroot pigweed (Amaranthus retroflexus), Scoparia sp., shepards purse (Capsella bursa-pastoris), and wild buckwheat (Polygonum convulvulus).
+Monocots, such as corn, apparently are not susceptible to this fungus.

 At present, Fusarium crown and root rot is difficult to control in field-grown tomatoes because the pathogen rapidly colonizes sterilized soil and persists for long periods.
 However, an integration of the following management procedures may help to reduce the impact of crown and root rot:

-Rotate with a nonsusceptible crop.
+- Rotate with a non-susceptible crop.
 Incomplete knowledge of the host range of FORL makes precise recommendations in this area difficult.
-Current research data suggests that leguminous crops should be avoided in favor of corn and similar crops.
+Current research data suggest that leguminous crops should be avoided in favor of corn and similar crops.
 Rotation and intercropping with lettuce had reduced FORL in greenhouse-grown tomatoes.